 Special Insurance Broker

-A Special Insurance Broker Licence may be issued to residents and non-residents who wish to negotiate, continue, or renew contracts of fire or marine insurance on property in New Brunswick with insurers who are not licensed to do such business in the province.
+A Special Insurance Broker licence may be issued to residents and non-residents who wish to negotiate, continue, or renew contracts of all classes of insurance, other than life insurance, accident insurance, sickness insurance, or automobile insurance in New Brunswick with insurers who are not licensed to do such business in the province.

 The licensee must pay to the province such taxes on all premiums effected as would be payable if such premiums had been received by a licensed insurer.
 Payment must accompany the monthly return of all business effected (see above).